 Your video is only 2 minutes and it is filled with your clients bragging about how they have benefited from your product or service.
 They learn about how you took the time to learn what they needed and provided exactly the right service and as expected.

 This type of video is known as the testimonial video and it accomplishes two things: (1) bonus points for the video (Google owns YouTube, therefore the algorithm pays special attention to your site with the embedded video); and (2) it shows the potential customer/client that you know what you are doing.
 It illustrates, from a satisfied customer, how you do business and that they are so satisfied they feel comfortable explaining to the world how you’ve helped them.
 Powerful!
 Here’s an example:

 The best way to approach a client about doing a testimonial video is by letting them know that you are shooting a video for your website.
 Many people would love to brag about someone they know can and will do the job.
 Select those clients that have referred you business from others as the priority individuals.
 Also, consider the mix of messages that they each can provide.
 For example, if one can provide insight into two facets of your business and another client can offer two different facets, that might just be the right mix.

 As always, you can use us to help you create the plan, organize the shoot day, and complete the project on time.
 Let us know how we can help!

-When hiring a video production company, there are several questions you should ask before proceeding.
-These are important because not all corporate video production companies are created equally.
+There are several questions you should ask a production company before proceeding and these are important because not all corporate video production companies are created equally.
 Sounds cliché, but when you hire someone to create a professional video, you expect high-quality output…and you should get it.
 Here are some questions to ask before deciding on whom to hire: